 Back to all posts

-9 Tips to Prevent Pipes From Freezing & Bursting
+The Ultimate Guide to Prevent Pipes From Freezing

 A person insulating a water pipe with foam tubing to prevent it from freezing and bursting.

-Many homeowners think a frozen pipe will just thaw on its own, or that wrapping a towel around it is enough to solve the problem.
-These common mistakes can lead to disastrous and expensive consequences.
-A frozen pipe is a high-pressure situation that can easily lead to a burst, and inadequate insulation won’t stand a chance against a deep Michigan freeze.
-It’s time to move past the myths and get serious about protecting your plumbing.
-This guide cuts through the noise and gives you the expert-backed facts on how to prevent pipes from freezing and bursting, ensuring your home stays safe, dry, and secure all winter.
+Thinking a frozen pipe will just thaw on its own is a costly gamble.
+So is simply wrapping it in a towel.
+These common mistakes can lead to a disastrous burst, because a frozen pipe is a high-pressure situation waiting to happen.
+Inadequate insulation just won’t cut it against a deep freeze.
+It’s time to move past the myths.
+This guide gives you the expert-backed facts you need to prevent pipes from freezing and keep your home safe, dry, and secure all winter long.

 Key Takeaways